Anchorsify/Anchorsify.github.io/_pages/Leaf.md

  - Damage: (CHA/4+12)d4
  - Speed: 16
  - Special: Finisher
- - Requires: Byakugan active, Jyuuken Combo
+ - Requires: Byakugan active
  - Combo Bonus: +4d4 damage, +2 Stun, +1 Sealed Tenketsu, +0.5 Immobilize

  Effects: This attack uses your NDB and inflicts Sealed Tenketsu 3, reduces Blocking's effectiveness by 25%, ignores armor, bypasses half of an opponent's DR, and deals Energy wounds.
+This attack may not be converted with Jyuuken.

 #### --( Hakke Hyaku Nijuuhachi Shou – Eight Trigrams One Hundred Twenty-Eight Palms )--
 The ultimate and most lethal usage of Jyuuken, and the final development of Hakke Rokujuyon Shou.
 The Hyuuga’s speed and chakra control have reached truly amazing levels, adding a seventh series of strikes which doubles the number of strikes made from sixty-four to one hundred twenty-eight.